Skip to main content

 About EDR Library Item Configuration

-The EDR Library Item is the core component of Iru Endpoint EDR, providing comprehensive threat detection and response capabilities.
-This Library Item can be configured with various posture modes, behavioral detection settings, user alerts, and custom allow/block lists to meet your organization’s security requirements.
+The EDR Library Item is the core component of Iru Endpoint EDR.
+Configure detection settings, posture modes, end-user notifications, and custom allow and block lists to meet your organization’s security requirements.

 Adding an EDR Library Item